-Completion of the exam is one tool the Board may use when a practitioner has a notification, other regulatory tools include for example: conducting a health assessment, undertaking a criminal history check, ensuring the candidate meets the registration standards (e.g. Recency of practice registration
+Completion of the exam is one tool the Board may use when a practitioner has a notification, other regulatory tools include for example: conducting a health assessment, undertaking a criminal history check, ensuring the candidate meets the registration standards (e.g. Recency of practice registration standard, Continuing professional development registration standard), and assessment of behaviour against the Code of Ethics.

-1 The General registration standard is published on the Board's website at www.psychologyboard.gov.au.
+&lt;sup>1 The General registration standard is published on the Board's website at www.psychologyboard.gov.au.
 Registration standards are approved by the Australian Health Workforce Ministerial Council pursuant to the National Law.

-2 Applicants for general registration who are exempt from passing the exam are outlined in the section entitled "exemptions" in this document.
+&lt;sup>2 Applicants for general registration who are exempt from passing the exam are outlined in the section entitled "exemptions" in this document.

-3 The Board approved several transition provisions for implementing the exam allowing a stepped roll-out.
+&lt;sup>3 The Board approved several transition provisions for implementing the exam allowing a stepped roll-out.

-4 See section 39 of the National Law.
+&lt;sup>4 See section 39 of the National Law.

-5 See section 3(2) of the National Law.
+&lt;sup>5 See section 3(2) of the National Law.